ivogeorg/ce-learning-progression-003-screensavers-part3/learning-progression-with-la-schema.md

 2. [`git checkout`](https://git-scm.com/docs/git-checkout): Switch branches.
 Updates the working tree.
 3. [`git switch`](https://git-scm.com/docs/git-switch): Switch branches.
 4. [`git merge`](https://git-scm.com/docs/git-merge): Join two or more development histories together.
 5. [`git tag`](https://git-scm.com/docs/git-tag): Manipulate tags.
 Tags are names for particular points in the development history of a project branch.
 They are used to indicate a major feature is completed, a significant rework has been completed, an early release is ready for testing, etc. See an example of a [Git tag](https://github.com/ivogeorg/ce-learning-progression-002-bouncing-sprites/releases/tag/v1.0) on a Github repository.
+Github creates code packages and some additional features around tags and calls this extended feature `[<cept>]`_Releases_.
+This is a common term in software development, and you have experienced it at least once when, for example, your computer or phone operating system updated to a new version.
 6. [`git log`](https://git-scm.com/docs/git-log): Shows commit logs.
 On Github, this is done by clicking on **Commits**.

 <img src="images/git-tag.png" alt="Master marked with version tags" width="600" />